 One commenter noted the proposed rule change could have costly and burdensome implications regarding state registration and licensing so FINRA should be as clear as possible in defining who is covered under the proposed rule change.
-As noted above, FINRA believes the definitions of covered persons are sufficiently clear and will provide additional guidance as needed regarding the scope of persons subject to the new requirements.
+63 As noted above, FINRA believes the definitions of covered persons are sufficiently clear and will provide additional guidance as needed regarding the scope of persons subject to the new requirements.

-Covered Functions for Inclusion in the New Registration Category commenters requested more precise descriptions of the covered functions.
-One commenter requested that FINRA clarify that the covered functions apply only to activities performed by or on behalf of a firm's securities and investment banking business.
-Two commenters urged FINRA to group dependent technology-related covered functions into a single entry.
-Another commenter suggested that certain functions be deleted because they are roles that support other covered functions and are not stand-alone functions.
+Covered Functions for Inclusion in the New Registration Category

+Numerous commenters stated that the covered functions as proposed in the Notice are too broad, unclear and inconsistent, and will incur unnecessary costs for firms.64 The commenters requested more precise descriptions of the covered functions.65 One commenter requested that FINRA clarify that the covered functions apply only to activities performed by or on behalf of a firm's securities and investment banking business.66 Two commenters urged FINRA to group dependent technology-related covered functions into a single entry.67 Another commenter suggested that certain functions be deleted because they are roles that support other covered functions and are not stand-alone functions.68